Bakoroba/blockchain_ballot_dapp/README.md

 ## User story
 - The chairperson registers a voter using their Ethereum smart contract
 - Registration will give the user one and only one vote
-- Only A register voter is allowed to vote
+- Only a register voter is allowed to vote
 - The voter can vote for only one of the 4 proposals on the ballot
 - The number of voters is only limited by the number of Ethereum addresses on Ganache-CLI blockchain
 - The ballot chairperson can get the total number of vote per proposals